Now entitled A Tale of Two Diaries

 “Well, it’s going to take a lot to do what you’re dreaming—”

 Dad couldn’t seem to look her in the face.
-But when he spoke, his voice came off resentful and impatient.
+When he answered, his voice came off resentful and impatient.
 “Some things came up, is all!
 Look, X’—Irv—” Dad broke off, suddenly realizing they weren’t exactly alone.

 He cast me up a brief glance, turned, and disappeared out the front door without another word.
 Mom watched him go, a mixture of emotions in her face.
 Then with an almost inaudible sigh, she went off into her workshop.